What is psychology?

 author: Matthijs Cornelissen

-There is a cute Sufi story that explains the predicament of modern psychology.
-It is about a man who is feverishly looking for something under a streetlight.
+The problem with subjectivity is of course not a new one.
+There is a cute Sufi story that explains the predicament of mainstream psychology.
+It is about Nazruddin who is feverishly looking for something under a streetlight.
 A puzzled onlooker asks him,

 “What are you looking for?”